IBE160/SG-Gruppe-Stavanger/proposal.md

 ## Core Functionality

 ### Must Have (MVP)
 - **User Authentication:** Secure registration and login using NextAuth.js (email/password).
-- **Food Inventory Management:** Users manually add food items with quantities and expiration dates.
+- **Food Inventory Management:** Users add food items with quantities and expiration dates.
+  - **Barcode Scanning:** Use the device camera to scan barcodes and instantly add items, minimizing manual entry.
 - **Inventory Overview:** Users can view, edit, and delete items from their pantry or fridge.
+- **Smart Grocery List Generation:** Automatically creates a shopping list for a recipe or meal plan, excluding items already in the user's pantry.
 - **Recipe Database (Spoonacular API):** Browse, search, and view recipes from Spoonacular’s API.
-- **Smart Recipe Suggestions:** Suggest recipes based on the user’s current inventory.
-- **Automatic Inventory Update:** When a recipe is used, ingredients are automatically deducted.
+- **Flexible Recipe Matching:** Intelligently suggest recipes even if the user is missing 1-2 ingredients to prevent "no results" dead ends.
+- **Manual Inventory Update:** Require user confirmation before deducting ingredients from the pantry after a meal is cooked to ensure accuracy and build trust.
 - **Expiration Alerts:** In-app notifications for food nearing expiration (2–3 days before).
 - **Recipe Recommendations for Expiring Items:** Suggest meals using ingredients close to expiration.

 ### Nice to Have (Phase 2 and Beyond)
 - **User Preferences & Dietary Profiles:** Save dietary restrictions and preferred cuisines.